openai/miniF2F/README.md

 version is frozen.

 When reporting a result based on miniF2F please always specify the version you used.
-The current version is `v1`, frozen as of August 2021 and including 244 statements (fully translated to Lean and Metamath but still WIP on other formal systems).
+The current version is `v1`, frozen as of August 2021, including 244 statements (fully translated to Lean and Metamath but still WIP in other formal systems).

 Each version will live in its own branch to allow later additions of translated statements or fixes to existing statements as needed.
 The `main` branch remains reserved for active development and